salandgame/saland/README.md

 ## Building using Docker

-As getting a C++ project with many dependencies to compile can be a daunting task then I have provided a couple of Docker images that can perform a build.
+As getting a C++ project with many dependencies to compile can be a daunting task, I have provided a couple of Docker images that can perform a build.
 Both for Windows and Linux.

 On a fresh checkout you can use:
 ```bash